threefoldtech/info_grid/src/playground/add_domain.md

       - Solution name (e.g. **fvm**)
       - Twin ID (e.g. **3748**)
       - Deployment name (e.g. **domainguide**)
-  - The complete subdomain is thus composed of the subdomain prefix and the subdomain you enter in this field.
+  - The complete subdomain is thus composed of the subdomain prefix mentioned above and the subdomain entered in the **Subdomain** field.
 - **Custom domain name**
-  - You can use a custom domain
+  - You can also use a custom domain.
-    - Instead of having a gateway subdomain and a gateway name as your domain, the custom domain will be the domain for the VM.
+    - In this case, instead of having a gateway subdomain and a gateway name as your domain, the domain will be the custom domain entered in this field.
   - If you select **Custom domain**, make sure to set a DNS A record pointing to the gateway IP address on your domain name registrar.

 ![Custom Domain Name](./img/add_domain_8.png)